MOBILE ATTENDANT CARE SERVICE

 Who does MACS assist?

-We assist people that:
+We assist people who:

-• have a physical disability
+• Have a physical disability

-• have the ability to instruct our staff
+• Have the ability to instruct our staff

 How do I apply?

-Contact our friendly office team by phone 07 3857 0333, email macs@macsinc.org.au, or fill out our enquiry form.
+Contact our friendly office team by phone on 07 3857 0333, email macs@macsinc.org.au, or fill out our enquiry form.

-I’m over 65 and want to join MACS?
+Over 65 and want to join MACS?

-The MACS service model
+The MACS Service Model

 What are the benefits of the MACS model?